tyb51/LoanBrowser/docs/IMPLEMENTATION_SUMMARY.md

 ## Overview of Implemented Changes

-We have successfully integrated the Python FastAPI backend with the NextJS frontend of the LoanBrowser application.
+We have successfully integrated the Python FastAPI backend with the NextJS frontend of the LoanLogic application.
 The implementation provides a robust, flexible system that allows for:

 1. Real calculations using the Python backend
 2. Graceful fallback to JavaScript mock implementations